 In accordance with the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) and similar provisions of the District of Columbia Human Rights Act, once an employee requests an accommodation, the university will promptly determine whether the employee is a qualified individual with a disability and whether a reasonable accommodation exists that would allow the employee to perform the essential functions of the job without imposing an undue hardship on the university.

 The university expects all employees to treat each other with fairness and respect.
 Harassment occurs when employees are treated in a hostile, or offensive way.
 This behavior is not acceptable under any circumstance.
 Harassment based upon race, religion, color, gender, sexual orientation, age, national origin, disability, or as otherwise stated under Federal, District of Columbia, state or local law, is also strictly prohibited and will not be tolerated.

-All allegations of harassment, or complaints of unequal treatment will be taken seriously and must be brought to the attention of the EEO/ER.
-Employees who believe that they are experiencing any type of unlawful discrimination or harassment should bring their concerns to the attention of their managers, EEO/ER, or any member of management.
+All allegations of harassment, or complaints of unequal treatment will be taken seriously and must be brought to the attention of the EEO/A. Employees who believe that they are experiencing any type of unlawful discrimination or harassment should bring their concerns to the attention of their managers, EEO/A, or any member of management.

 Retaliation in any form against an employee who reports harassment, or who participates in an investigation into an allegation of harassment, is strictly prohibited and will result in appropriate disciplinary action for the party found to have retaliated against the employee.